 The chance that you will have neck pain at some point over your lifetime is nearly 50% (1)

-The majority of people, an acute episode of neck pain will resolve in approximately 6-8 weeks with conservative management but chronic neck pain persists in 10-34% of people (2, 3)
+The majority of people, an acute episode of pain will resolve in approximately 6-8 weeks with conservative management.
+Chronic pain can persist in 10-34% of people (2, 3)

 Where Can My Neck Pain Be Coming From?

 First, we need to understand that our neck is a highly mobile area, and hence can be very susceptible to injury.
 Some of the more common structures in your neck that can cause your pain are:

 - The small joints in your neck known as “Facet joints”

 - The spinal muscles that support and move our neck.

 - Nerves and Discs in our neck.

 - Referred pain from the upper back or shoulder complex.

 The above is by no means a full list, but are, what we see as the most common area’s that cause neck pain.
 We also add in trauma – like a car accident which can result in Whiplash.
 This is a more serious cause and can result in damage to all of the above structures.